subhayu99/dog_breed_classifier/README.md

 ## (Optionally) Accelerating the Training Process

-If your code is taking too long to run, you will need to either reduce the complexity of your chosen CNN architecture or switch to running your code on a GPU.
+If the code is taking too long to run, you will need to either reduce the complexity of your chosen CNN architecture or switch to running your code on a GPU.
 If you'd like to use a GPU, you can spin up an instance of your own:

 #### Amazon Web Services